WebAssembly/component-model/design/mvp/CanonicalABI.md

 The resulting bound function `$f` takes 4 runtime arguments:
 * `caller`, which is either the `Task` of the caller or, when the caller is the host, `None`
-* the caller's `OnStart`, `OnReturn` and `OnBlock` callbacks, whose meaning is described [above](#task-state)
+* the caller's `OnStart`, `OnResolve` and `OnBlock` callbacks, whose meaning is described [above](#task-state)

-If `$f` is called by the host, the host is responsible for producing the lifted values returned by the `OnStart` callback and consuming the lifted values passed to the `OnReturn` callback.
+If `$f` is called by the host, the host is responsible for producing the lifted values returned by the `OnStart` callback and consuming the lifted values passed to the `OnResolve` callback.
 For example, if the host is a native JS runtime, the [JavaScript embedding] would specify how native JavaScript values are mapped to and from lifted values.
 Alternatively, if the host is a POSIX CLI that invokes component exports directly from the command line, the host might parse `argv`